NajaAFonseca/yeaaa/_posts/2022-12-7-Vocabulary.md

 ## Unit 3 Algorithm/Programming Terms

 - **Variables** - a way of storing information in a computer program, which could later be changed, referenced, and used.
-    - examples: age, gender, name, height
+    - Examples: age, gender, name, height
-    - variables can be anything you want to name/make them
+    - Variables can be anything you want to name/make them

 ---